eerimoq/nala/README.rst

 - ``static`` functions can't be mocked.

-- Only primitive data type struct members are asserted for struct pointer parameters when set with ``FUNC_mock_set_PARAM_in(*, size_t)``.
-Pointer and union struct members are not asserted, and probably never will be.
+- Only primitive data type members are asserted for struct pointer parameters when set with ``FUNC_mock_set_PARAM_in(*, size_t)``.
+Pointer and union members are not asserted, and probably never will be.

 Debugging tips
 ==============